gasparian/lsh-search-go/README.md

 ### Results

+*TODO: fill tables with new measurements and datasets*

 I used 16 core/60Gb RAM machine for tests and in-memory store implementation (`kv.KVStore`).
 During experiments I used the following datasets: